HouseTS: A Large-Scale, Multimodal Spatiotemporal U.S. Housing Dataset and Benchmark: HouseTS Dataset

 \section{HouseTS Dataset}

-This section describes the construction of the HouseTS dataset, including data sources, preprocessing procedures, and basic analyses.
-We provide both raw and cleaned versions of the data, along with reproducible code and visualization notebooks for further exploration.
-The dataset covers 6,000 ZIP codes across 30 major U.S. metropolitan areas from 2012 to 2023 and includes four primary components: house price records, socioeconomic indicators, points of interest, and satellite imagery.
-Although the benchmark in this paper focuses on house price forecasting, the dataset is also suitable for broader socioeconomic analysis due to its rich coverage of regional amenities and demographic features at the ZIP-code level.
-The data summary statistics can be found in Table~\ref{tab:desc_stats}.
+This section describes the construction of the \textbf{HouseTS} dataset, including data sources, spatiotemporal alignment, preprocessing, and basic analyses.
+We release both raw and cleaned versions of the data, together with preprocessing code and visualization notebooks.
+HouseTS is a ZIP-code-level multimodal panel covering 6{,}000 ZIP codes across 30 major U.S.\ metropolitan areas from March 2012 to December 2023, integrating housing-market signals, socioeconomic indicators, points of interest, and time-stamped aerial imagery.
+While long-horizon house-price forecasting is the primary benchmark reported in this paper, the aligned design supports broader spatiotemporal learning and multimodal analyses, including multivariate forecasting beyond the price series, structured-missingness imputation and denoising across modalities, cross-city transfer evaluation on held-out regions, and interpretability-oriented change understanding from imagery.
+Summary statistics are reported in Appendix Table~\ref{tab:desc_stats}.

-\textbf{Points of Interest} capture the availability and density of local amenities within each ZIP code.
-We collect monthly POI data from March 2012 to December 2023 using the Open Historical Street Network API~\cite{raifer2019oshdb}.
-Categories include \textit{banks}, \textit{buses}, \textit{hospitals}, \textit{malls}, \textit{parks}, \textit{restaurants}, \textit{schools}, \textit{stations}, and \textit{supermarkets}.
-For each ZIP code, geographic boundaries were defined using \textit{Geopy}'s Nominatim geocoder, and bounding boxes were used to query POI on a monthly basis.
-POI data is aggregated as counts per category and timestamp.
-To handle occasional missing values, we apply a three-stage imputation process.
-First, we use forward-fill and backward-fill within each ZIP code to fill short gaps.
-Second, missing values are replaced with the median for that ZIP code across the full time range.
-Finally, if all values are missing for a ZIP, the overall median across all regions is used.
-Structural zeros (e.g., truly no hospitals in a ZIP code) are preserved.